Guang-Hou/skeleton-sp21/proj2/gitlet-design.md

 17. `public void merge(String branch)`
     1. Used for `java gitlet.Main merge [branch name]` command
     2. Create a new Commit object by copying the head from the current branch.
 Use it as the baseline and modify it.
-    3. We only need to consider the given branch's impact on the current branch and on the split node.
+    3. We only need to incorporate the given branch's changes of the ancestor to the current branch.
-       1. For the common files between the given branch and the current branch, if they both modified the file from the common ancestor, we have a conflict
+       1. For the files that the given branch just inherits from the ancestor but did not modify.
+No action is needed.
+Since we are using the current branch as baseline.
-          1. if they have different hash, but only one branch modified the common ancestor, we do not have a conflict
        2. For the changes the given branch brings to the common ancestor
           1. If the given branch deletes files from the common ancestor
              1. if these files are absent in the current branch, no action is needed
-             2. if these files are present in the current branch, and if they are not modified by the current branch, then we need to delete them from the current branch.
+             2. if these files are present in the current branch,
+                1. if they are not modified by the current branch, then we need to delete them from the current branch.
-                If they are modified in the current branch, we need to keep them, no action is needed.
+                2. if they are modified in the current branch, we need to keep them, no action is needed.
           2. If the given branch added new files to the common ancestor.
              1. If these files are inside the current branch.
                 1. if they have same hashes, no action is needed.